-Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
 Program Delegate An Australian Government official in the Department of Health with responsibility for the grant opportunity.
 Project A project described in an application for grant funding under this grant opportunity.
-Project Partner Strategic and research partnerships between organisations that lead to increased research capacity and expanded outcomes.
-Applications that feature project partners are encouraged as long as they are submitted by a lead eligible organisation.
-Applications submitted by an organisation with a partnership structure are not eligible.
-Value for Money Value with money in this document refers to 'value with relevant money' which is a judgement based on the Grant Proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
+Rural, Regional and Remote Defined by the Modified Monash Model locations MMM Classification 3-7 (MMM Locator).
+Value for Money Value for money in this document refers to 'value with relevant money' which is a judgement based on the Grant Proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
 When administering a grant opportunity, the relevant financial and non-financial costs and benefits of each proposal are considered including, but not limited to: the quality of the project proposal and activities; fitness for purpose of the proposal in contributing to government objectives; that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.